Parking: Four options (most popular to least):

 Case Mountain is a popular mountain biking destination in eastern Connecticut.
-You’re guaranteed to see bikes on the trails and there is a whole separate network of unmapped trails south of Case Mountain complete with obstacles and technical climbs which I haven’t yet explored these.
+You’re guaranteed to see bikes on the trails and there is a whole separate network of unmapped trails south of Case Mountain complete with obstacles and technical climbs which I’ve only partially explored.

 Case Mountain is also just a short distance from Wyllys Falls.

 Established as a town park in pieces after the 1960s.
 Most of the property was owned by the Case family.
 The Case Brothers operated a successful paper mill and water bottling plant.
-They built mansions near their mills along Spring Street which remain today and put in the dam and ‘five barrel’ bridge over Birch Mountain Brook that created Case Falls.
-They also carved the Carriage Path through the woods that is still in use today.
+They built mansions near their mills along Spring Street, put in the dam and ‘five barrel’ bridge over Birch Mountain Brook that created Case Falls, and carved the Carriage Path through the woods that is still in use today.

 - New England Mountain Bike Association – Case Mountain